 Charges for Selling Drugs in the San Diego Area

-Selling a controlled substance is generally punished more severely than drug possession for personal use.
-There are two major charges used to prosecute the sale of drugs in California.
+Selling a controlled substance is punished more severely than drug possession for personal use.
+Two major charges are used to prosecute the sale of drugs in California.
 These charges are possession for sale and drug trafficking.

 Of these two charges, drug trafficking is considered more severe.
 This is because drug trafficking is often prosecuted in the federal court system.
-Let’s go over the penalties for both charges so you can compare them for yourself.
+Let’s review the penalties for both charges so you can compare them for yourself.

 - Fines of up to $20,000

 - Prison time of up to four years